• Skip to primary navigation

 hardboiled eggs in a bowl of iced water

-• In a saucepan, place the eggs and enough cold water to bring water to cover by one inch.
+• In a saucepan, place the eggs and enough cold water to cover them by one inch.
+Bring to a boil, uncovered, over medium heat.

 • When water has reached a boil, remove the pan from the heat, cover, and let the eggs sit for 4 minutes for runny yolks, 6 minutes for soft custardy yolks, or 8 minutes for firm yolks.
+Do not overcook the eggs to prevent an unappetizing green discoloration around the yolks.

-Cooking tips
+Cooking tip

-• Another option for easily peeling hardboiled eggs is steaming them instead.
+Another option for easily peeling hardboiled eggs is steaming them instead.

-frying scotch eggs in a pan
+coating scotch eggs with breadcrumbs and deep-frying in a pan.

 Three cooking methods

 • Oven– If you’re making a huge batch or want to cut some of the fat, bake them instead.
-Arrange the prepared eggs in a single layer on a parchment-lined baking sheet and bake in a 350 F oven for about 25 to 30 minutes or until golden and crispy and a thermometer inserted in the center reads 145 F.
+Arrange the prepared eggs in a single layer on a parchment-lined baking sheet and bake in a 350 F oven for about 25 to 30 minutes or until golden and crispy, and a thermometer inserted in the center reads 145 F.

 • Air Fryer– the easiest method!
-Line the air fryer basket with parchment paper or spray with nonstick cooking spray.
-Arrange the prepared eggs in a single layer in the basket and air fry at 400 F for about 15 to 18 minutes or until golden and crispy and a thermometer inserted in the center reads 145 F.
+Line the air fryer basket with parchment paper or spray it with nonstick cooking spray.
+Arrange the prepared eggs in a single layer in the basket and air fry at 400 F for about 15 to 18 minutes or until golden and crispy, and a thermometer inserted in the center reads 145 F.

 Fun variation